 EXPOSED.
 (As applied to live parts.)
-C pable of being inadvertently touched or approached nearly than a safe distance by a person.
-It is applied to parts not Guitably guarded, isolated or insulated.
+Capable of being inadvertently touched or approached nearer than a safe distance by a person.
+It is applied to parts not suitably guarded, isolated or insulated.

 EXPOSED.
 (As applied to wiring methods.)
-On or attached to the surface or behind panels cost and to allow access.
+On or attached to the surface or behind panels designed to allow access.

-EXTERNALLY (PERARLE, Capable of being operated without exposing the operator to contact with live parts.
+EXTERNALLY OPERABLE.
+Capable of being operated without exposing the operator to contact with live parts.

 FEEDER.
-A circuit conductors between the service equipment, of the source of a separately derived system, or other power samply source and the final branch-circuit overcurrent device.
+All circuit conductors between the service equipment, or the source of a separately derived system, or other power supply source and the final branch-circuit overcurrent device.

-DITING An accessory such as a locknut, bushing or other part of rowing system that is intended primarily to perform a mechanical rather than an electrical function.
+FITTING.
+An accessory such as a locknut, bushing or other part of a wiring system that is intended primarily to perform a mechanical rather than an electrical function.

-accidental, between an electrical circuit or equipment and the earth, or to some conducting body that serves in place of the earth.
+GROUND.
+A conducting connection, whether intentional or accidental, between an electrical circuit or equipment and the earth, or to some conducting body that serves in place of the earth.